Who gets what in a divorce or separation

 - full and frank disclosure of what is in the property pool (see for eg duty of disclosure);

 - other financial support if applicable such as:

 - child support;

 - adult child maintenance.

-- safety, peace and wellbeing, free from emotional, physical and financial abuse (see for eg domestic violence applications).
+- safety, peace and wellbeing, from emotional, physical and financial abuse (see for eg domestic violence applications).

 - Will previous agreements be considered in the property settlement?